 This session introduces the Balance Sheet, Income Statement and Statement of Owner's Equity.
-These statements are prepared with financial data gathered over your accounting year.
+These statements are prepared on a historic basis, using financial data accumulated over your accounting year.
 Projected financial statements use financial information developed from your projections and assumptions, and explain how your business will perform if those projections become reality.

-This section also briefly explores the use of industry benchmarks and financial ratios to understand and analyze financial statement data.
+This section also explores the use of industry benchmarks and financial ratios to understand and analyze financial information.